Best VPN Jurisdictions – Understanding 5 Eyes, 9 Eyes, and 14 Eyes

-Why Does Jurisdiction Matters?
+Why Does Jurisdiction Matter?

-Every country around the world have their own data privacy laws.
+Every country around the world has its own data privacy laws.
 Some countries care more about the privacy of their citizens than others.
 For example, the introduction of GDPR (General Data Protection Regulation) in the European Union in 2018 was ground-breaking.
 This series of laws bolstered consumer’s control over their data in the EU’s 28 member states.
 Also forcing companies who wish to operate online in those countries a greater need for transparency.

-The Top 5 were in order: Greece, Canada, Romania, Hungary and Argentina.
+The Top 5 were in order: Greece, Canada, Romania, Hungary, and Argentina.

-The Worst 5: England, Singapore, Russia, Malaysia and China
+The Worst 5: England, Singapore, Russia, Malaysia, and China

-Jurisdiction matters because some countries compel VPN providers to keep comprehensive logs of their user’s data, while others do not.
+Jurisdiction matters because some countries compel VPN providers to keep comprehensive logs of their user’s data.
+While others do not.

 What Does Zero Logs and Logging Policy Mean?

-Every time you connect with your VPN provider this creates a log, or a record of your activity.
-Namely the IP you are using, the websites you browse, any download or uploads and the data that you use, as well as time on each site or activity.
+Every time you connect with your VPN provider this creates a log or a record of your activity.
+Namely the IP you are using, the websites you browse, any download or uploads, and the data that you use, as well as time on each site or activity.

-On top of this for most providers you need to provide a name, email address and credit card unless you pay with Bitcoin.
+On top of this for most providers, you need to provide a name, email address, and credit card unless you pay with Bitcoin.